 Employment and integration of people with disabilities

 For the Lufthansa Group, the employment and integration of people with disabilities is not only a legal obligation but also a fulfillment of social responsibility.
-Providing targeted support for their professional development is a matter of course for the management boards, human resources management and representatives of employees with disabilities, who meet regularly to discuss further steps to include people with disabilities.
-In 2024, the Lufthansa Group implemented a new corporate inclusion agreement, replacing the previous integration agreement from 2003.
-The new agreement aims to further strengthen the rights of people with disabilities and raise awareness for their concerns.
+Providing targeted support for the professional development of people with disabilities is a matter of course for the management boards, human resources management and representatives of employees with disabilities, who discuss further inclusion measures in regular meetings.
+In 2024, the Lufthansa Group implemented a new corporate inclusion agreement, replacing the previous integration agreement.
+The new agreement once again strengthens the rights of people with disabilities and raises awareness for their concerns.
 Additionally, an action plan was adopted, including a wide range of information and communication offerings for employees and targeted training for leaders.

 The Lufthansa Group supports a balance between work and personal life